-Explore the best trails near La Push with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near La Push with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 The actual trail is only .7 miles to the beach.
 The rest of the hike is South down the beach.
 It ends when you can't go any further because of the rocks and terrain.
 Basically where the beach ends.
 Still really pretty and a nice walk.
 Plan your trip durning low tide to see all the tide pools and little creatures living in them.